Cambricon/mlu-ops/.github/pull_request_template.md

 #### 3.1.3 New Feature Test

-If you have checked the following items, please put a check mark in front of the corresponding items.
+If you have checked the following items, please tick the relevant box.

 - [ ] Data type test
 - [ ] Multidimensional tensor test